1. About us

 8. Data security

-We employ a variety of physical and technical measures to protect & secure information we hold and to prevent unauthorised access to, or use or disclosure of your personal data.
+We employ a variety of physical and technical measures to protect and secure information we hold and to prevent unauthorised access to, or use or disclosure of your personal data.

 Electronic data and databases are stored on secure computer systems and we control who has access to information (using both physical and electronic means).
 Staff receive data protection training and we maintain a set of data protection procedures which our staff are required to follow when handling personal data.